20 Beautiful Website Footers [Examples & Snippets]

 This beautiful website footer will for sure catch your visitor’s attention.

-The footer is made of animated waves that move horizontally creating that water feeling.
+The footer is made of animated waves that move horizontally, creating that feeling of water.

 You can speed up or down the footer animation by adjusting the transition property directly on the CSS code on the menu__link style.